00:00 / 00:00

 Antithrombin III deficiency

+Antithrombin III is an anticoagulant protein which is made by the liver.
+So antithrombin III deficiency is when a genetic mutation makes antithrombin III either deficient or defective.
 This causes excessive clot formation, and the clots can get lodged in small vessels that nourish different organs and tissues, causing strokes.

+Antithrombin III deficiency presents as a hemostasis disorder.
+Hemostasis is the process where blood flow is stopped after there’s damage to a blood vessel, and it has two steps.
 Primary hemostasis involves the formation of a platelet plug at the site of injury, and secondary hemostasis involves the coagulation cascade, where several clotting factors come into play to form a fibrin mesh over the platelet plug to reinforce it - forming a blood clot.

+Hemostasis can be both stimulated, and inhibited by several factors.
 In the first category, there’s thrombin, or factor II, which accelerates hemostasis by increasing platelet activation, and cleaving several factors involved in secondary hemostasis to their active form.

+On the other hand, the most important factor that inhibits hemostasis is antithrombin III.
 Antithrombin III binds excess thrombin and factor X from secondary hemostasis, and also inhibits coagulation factors VII, IX, XI and XII - which are also key players in secondary hemostasis.